≡ Menu

 Why do life insurance companies care if I’ve been diagnosed with Glaucoma?

-That said however…
+That said, however…

-Because Glaucoma can cause an individual to begin having difficulties seeing and because it can ultimately lead to blindness if left untreated, it’s not all that uncommon for a life insurance company to want to ask a few questions about your Glaucoma before making any kind of decisions about your life insurance application.
+Because Glaucoma can cause an individual to begin having difficulties seeing and because it can ultimately lead to blindness if left untreated, it’s not all that uncommon for a life insurance company to want to ask a few questions about your Glaucoma before making any decisions about your life insurance application.

 Which is why…